 Tooth decay, trauma, drugs and medications, and gum disease can all lead to the loss of teeth.
 Dentures are a method of replacing missing teeth that have been used for centuries, and fortunately, with advances in science and technology since those first denture treatments years ago, they are an effective and natural-looking way of replacing multiple missing teeth.
 If you have dentures, it is important that you take good care of them over time.
 Many patients ask, “How do I care for my dentures?” when they first receive them or need a refresher on their care over time.
-Dr. Ross Palioca, a holistic dentist in Wrentham, MA, explains how dentures work and how to care for them.
+Dr. Rawat, a holistic dentist in Wrentham, MA, explains how dentures work and how to care for them.

 How dentures work

 When you have more than one missing tooth, the negative impact of those missing teeth on your overall mouth and quality of life can be profound.
 In addition to being important for properly chewing food, teeth play a vital role in your ability to speak normally and in your self-esteem.
 If your smile doesn’t look the way you want, your confidence can be diminished, and it can negatively impact the way you act around other people.

 Dentures are removable prosthetic teeth that are custom-designed to look like your natural smile.
 Depending on the number of teeth that are missing and the health of the others surrounding it, your dentist may recommend either partial or full dentures.
 With dentures in place, the natural functions of your mouth are restored so you can return to your normal eating and speaking patterns and smile with confidence.

 Caring for dentures

 Even though dentures are false teeth, your mouth still needs regular care at home when you have them to maintain your oral health.
 In addition, properly caring for your dentures will make them last as long as possible and avoid issues such as bad breath.